Frankie Albert: Professional football career

 After quarterbacking the Los Angeles Bulldogs of the Pacific Coast Football League in 1945, he launched his All-Pro career with the San Francisco 49ers of the All-America Football Conference in 1946.
 He played seven seasons with the 49ers.

 A founding member of the 49ers, Albert was also the highest-paid member of the team, with a contract paying him $10,000 for the 1946 season.

 Albert, a 5 ft 9 in, 166-pound, left-handed passer, was credited for inventing the bootleg play, in which the quarterback fakes a handoff then runs wide with the ball hidden on his hip.
 In 1948, he had the record for most passing touchdowns in a season in the league's history, and was named AAFC co-Most Valuable Player with Otto Graham.
 He played his last two seasons competing with Y. A. Tittle.

 In 1950, Albert was named to the Pro Bowl when the 49ers joined the National Football League.
 He had 14 touchdown passes that year, and with his twelfth, he became the third quarterback in NFL history (after Sammy Baugh and Sid Luckman) with 100 career touchdown passes, which was the highmark for the position at the time (Otto Graham joined the 100 mark to end the season as well).
 He retired after the season of 1952.
 In seven pro seasons, Albert threw for 10,795 yards and 115 touchdowns.

-After retiring from playing in the NFL, Albert played one final season with the Canadian Football League's Calgary Stampeders, before retiring from playing football for good.
+After retiring from playing in the NFL, Albert played one final season with the Calgary Stampeders of the Western Interprovincial Football Union (WIFU), before retiring from playing football for good.